tifrueh/lv95-converter/README.md

 - [cli11](https://github.com/CLIUtils/CLI11)

 1. Download the latest tarball and extract it.
-2. Execute `make` from inside the source directory.
+2. Execute `meson setup build` from inside the source directory to setup the project.
+3. Execute `meson compile -C build` from inside the source directory to build the executable.
-3. Execute `make install` to install the binary built during the previous step..
+4. Execute `meson install -C build` from inside the source directory to install the executable and the manpage.

 ## Usage